 In Our Mind’s Eye

-The work is created as an instrument to study the mechanisms behind human vision and to attempts to overcome the separation between our perception of light and sound.
+In Our Mind’s Eye is created as an instrument to study the mechanisms behind human vision and attempts to overcome the separation between our perception of light and sound.
 The starting point for the installation is human trichromatic vision: our eyes’ sensitivity to long, medium and short wavelengths of light (red, green and blue).
-Based on this phenomena, digital cameras are designed with red, green and blue light sensors and digital screens utilize RGB diodes.
+Based on this phenomena, digital cameras are designed with RGB sensors and digital screens utilize RGB diodes.